 If you have unwittingly taken out the screw that holds the bobbin check in place, here is what to do.
 It is this one, shown here after the lid has been removed.
 Note that the notch goes toward the bobbin bar.

 If you took it out, the washer that holds it in place is now inside your machine.
 With the lid off, lift the machine and turn it upside down, shake a little, until a square washer falls out.
 It fits in the groove under the screw, so you can turn the screw and the washer will stay stationary.
 Place it there, and turn the screw from the top to get the check piece to stay in place.
 Tighten gently.
+One reader has emailed that this screw came off and cannot be found.
+If this happens to you, go to a small hardware store that has bins of little nuts and screws, and find one to fit the space, then a matching size screw to hold it.

 So, don’t be afraid to open up that out-of-warranty Pfaff machine and take a look.
 That noise you hear, or the rough running is might be a bit of crud on a gear or a rod, a stray thread, or something else that you can easily take care of yourself.

 Thank you for reading and commenting!
 Be sure to read the comments below, there is even more info there, and I just added a link to a free download for the service manual.
+Unfortunately, due to a huge number of spam comments coming on this post (like 60-80 a day!)
+I have had to close comments.
+But if you need to ask a question, use the contact form here.
+But do read the comments first, your answer may already be there.

 My blog is a variety of subjects, quilting and sewing, tablescapes and recipes, book reviews and hand stitching, crafting and mountain living.
 I love to have new followers, too!
 See the buttons on the sidebar to follow by your favorite method.
 If you are visiting from Fave Quilts, Pinterest, a blog hop or link up, please stay a bit and have a look around, my tutorials are gathered at the top in pages to make them easy to find.
 Lots of fun is had here, and I invite you to follow with any of your favorite methods, see the sidebar for ways to follow.
 My fourth mystery quilt is in progress for 2018, click on Scrap Dance Square Dance on the sidebar for the first post.
 Click on the Home page to see the latest posts on the blog, or any of the categories to see tutorials, projects, recipes and more.
 Thank you for visiting!